A Photo Walk Around Vienna

-As is usual on my walks, we talked shop for most of the day, discussing the pros and cons of camera operating modes, lens choice, FX vs DX, post-production techniques, the murky world of intellectual property disputes and when we should exhibit confidence in our photographic abilities.
+As is usual on my walks, we talked shop for most of the day, discussing the pros and cons of camera modes, lens choice, FX vs DX, post-production techniques, DSLR vs mirrorless, the murky world of intellectual property disputes and when, and why, we should all exhibit confidence in our photographic abilities no matter the level.
 We picked a few topics to help concentrate our days shooting and covered some basic HDR tutorials, too.
-The team wanted to shoot some classic Hapsburg architecture and get a good walk around the city, both of which I think we accomplished with flying colours.
-We managed to cover the core landmarks in one day whilst shooting from pre-set locales and also talking about how we might shoot from different angles with alternative lighting.
+We shot the classic Hapsburg architecture and managed to cover the core landmarks whilst shooting from pre-set locales and also discussed how we might shoot from different angles with alternative lighting.

-A frequent topic during this walk was ‘how much is too much’ with regards to post production, and, as usual, we all had slightly different ideas; however we did all agree that it generally depends on the purpose of the image.
+A frequent topic during this walk was ‘how much is too much’ with regards to post-production, and, as usual, we all had slightly different ideas; however, we did all agree that it generally depends on the purpose of the image.
 I come from a strong family line of artists and as such imbue my HDR images with more artistic finesse than, say, a self-confessed photographic purist.
 But on a commercial shoot?
-It’s all about lighting, planning and team-work to get the image the client wants.
+It’s all about planning and team-work to get the image the client wants.

-The great thing about a photo-walk over a workshop is that we have time to talk, discuss, argue, listen, laugh, eat and shoot ALL DAY, even if it was rather chilly in late November 🙂 I love workshops, seeing the look on someone’s face when they finally understand the difference between a wide and shallow depth of field is pure joy, but photo-walks enable me to notch the gears up and really explore the city with a fresh pair of eyes.
+The great thing about a photo-walk over a workshop is that we have time to talk, discuss, argue, listen, laugh, eat and shoot ALL DAY, even if it was chilly in late November!
+I love workshops, seeing the look on someone’s face when they finally understand the difference between a wide and shallow depth of field is reward in itself, but photo-walks enable me to notch up the gears and really explore the locale with a fresh pair of eyes.